ericstrobl/SV/README.md

 This is the R code repository for the Supervised Varimax (SV) algorithm.
 Treatments tend to diffusely affect many items of a clinical rating scale with large amounts of noise.
 SV thus takes the individual items of a rating scale and compresses them into a few factors that maximally differentiate between the treatments using randomized clinical trial data.
 The algorithm specifically performs a Varimax rotation on the matrix of causal effects from treatment to factors so that the causal effects are sparse and different.

+The academic paper is currently under review.
 All code was tested in R version 4.3.1.

 # Installation